open-neuroscience/FENS-2022/Julien.markdown

 <strong>LEGOlish Workshop </strong>

 Friday 8th of July - 16:55
-<strong> LEGOlish, a creative project to promote Lightsheet Microscopy in a simple and visual form to a larger public and for education purposes.
-LEMOLish: its upgraded version with scientific performance, meant to help life science labs to deploy lightsheet imaging at a cost inferior to the samples preparation ! </strong>
+<strong> LEGOlish, a creative project to promote Lightsheet Microscopy in a simple and visual form to a larger public and for education purposes.  </strong>

 <p style='text-align: justify;'>